isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/entry-guide.md

 Click <a href="/sc-pr/shn-and-swab-summary">here</a> to find out if a pre-departure test (PDT) is required before you board.

-Travellers requiring a PDT must take the test <u>within 72 hours before their departure for Singapore</u>.
+Travellers requiring a PDT must take the test <b>within 72 hours before their departure for Singapore</b>.
 The test must also be taken at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">accredited or authorised testing facility</a> in the country/region of departure, and travellers should ensure that the PDT:

 <ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="margin-top:10px; margin-bottom:0px; line-height:1.5;">Is in English (or accompanied with an English translation);</li>